Purdue Softball: Boilers triumph with three home runs

 Junior closer Alexa Pinarski worked it out and pitched into a double play, ending the game.

-The Boilermakers play Iowa next on Friday.
+The Boilermakers play Iowa next on Friday in the first of three games that will end the regular season.
 The game will take place in Iowa City and fans can watch the game on BTN+.